Quansight-Labs/numpy_pytorch_interop/RFC.md

 like PyTorch's, but with few more dtypes like `np.uint16` or `np.longdouble`.
 Upon closer inspection, one finds that it also has [NumPy scalar](https://numpy.org/doc/stable/reference/arrays.scalars.html) objects.
-NumPy scalars are similar to Python scalars but with a set width.
+NumPy scalars are similar to Python scalars but with a fixed precision and array-like methods attached.
 NumPy scalars are NumPy's preferred return class for reductions and other operations that return just one element.
 NumPy scalars do not play particularly well with computations on devices like GPUs, as they live on CPU.
 Implementing NumPy scalars would mean that we need to synchronize after every `sum()` call, which would be terrible performance-wise.
 In this implementation, we choose to represent